cobobc/milestone_project_2/README.md

 ### Limitations

-There were no limitations because JavaScript was used.
+There were no limitations.

 ## Features

-The features throughout the site are used mininal text and larger text for clear navigation from quiz to quiz.
+The features throughout the site are mininal text and larger text for clear navigation from quiz to quiz.
 Use of Bootstrap Jumbotrons helped achieve this idea.

 ### Existing Features